-For employees who are governed by collective bargaining agreements, violations are addressed through the MAPS Policy or the CAPS Policy.
-These policies are designed to provide a meaningful and effective process to address rule and policy violations in a consistent and fair manner.
+For employees who are governed by collective bargaining agreements, violations are addressed through the MAPS Policy.
+The MAPS Policy is designed to provide a meaningful and effective process to address rule and policy violations in a consistent and fair manner.